delatbabel/contacts/README.md

 The geocoder works within the Address model class to automatically use the Google API to get the components of the address from a partial address.

-You can disable the geocoder by setting the config variable geocode.enable to false.
+You can disable the geocoder by setting the config variable contacts.geocode.enable to false.

-You can set up the geocoder to use an API key (which means you can go over the limit of 2500 requests per day) by setting geocode.use_api_key to true, and setting geocode.api_key to the API key.
+You can set up the geocoder to use an API key (which means you can go over the limit of 2500 requests per day) by setting contacts.geocode.use_api_key to true, and setting contacts.geocode.api_key to the API key.
 See the ContactConfigSeeder for a seeder that sets these config variables in the database (in the configs table).